 How to get there from Maseru

 Take the road towards Teyateyaneng (often called just TY) before turning southeast towards Mateka and Thaba Bosiu.
-About 18 kilometres along this road, signs to the caves will point you down a small, bumpy road towards the visitor centre, where you must pick up a guide to show you around.
-At just R10 per person it’s a steal.
+About 18 kilometres along this road, signs to the caves will point you down a small, bumpy road towards the visitor centre, where you must pick up a guide (for a small fee) to show you around.
 In addition, your guide will ask you to give some money to the people you photograph or those whose homes you enter.